henriqueberalde/creature-population-core/README.md

 - [x] Remove unused packages
 - [x] Export as a module
 - [ ] Remove cartesian helper (Stering behavior)
+- [ ] Run test, linter and etc on PR
 - [ ] Better names for services
 - [ ] Add some kind of persistence